 25 May 1940: Ark Royal leaves the Norwegian coast for Scapa Flow.

-13 June 1940: At midnight, a striking force of fifteen Skuas from Ark Royal is launched to attack the battleship Scharnhorst in Trondheim harbour.
-The striking force meets heavy resistance and eight Skuas fail to return.
+13 June 1940: At midnight, a striking force of 15 Skuas from Ark Royal is launched to attack the battleship Scharnhorst in Trondheim harbour.
+The German battleship is hit by a 500-pound bomb but it fails to detonate.
+On the other hand, the striking force is intercepted by German fighters and eight Skuas are lost.

 13-18 June 1940: At Scapa Flow.